dvoss26/IT-359-Group-Project/README.md

 7. **Documentation and Submission**
    Final documentation will be completed in the README file, including usage instructions, methodology, ethical considerations, and sample output.
 The finished project will be submitted as a GitHub repository link.

+## Artificial Intelligence Implementation
+Our current idea for the implementation:
+   **Test each default models to find the one that best works around our project description**
+   - We can either follow route of using one model for whole project or multiple models for different steps (One for scripting, one for scanning output, etc)
+   **Use the desired models on these specific steps**

 ---